The best things to do and see in the Aspe Valley

 The best things to do ...

-The Aspe Valley is part of the trio of Béarnaise valleys that extend to the foot of the Pyrenees, along with that of Barétous and that of Ossau.
-You will appreciate the breathtaking panoramas of the mountain ranges.
-But also a multitude of fun and family activities: hiking or cycling, rafting and canoeing, parks with many animals, picturesque villages and much more!
+The Aspe Valley is one of three valleys in the Béarn region that stretch at the foot of the Pyrenees, along with the Barétous and Ossau valleys.
+You'll appreciate the breathtaking panoramas of the mountain ranges.
+But you'll also find a multitude of fun and family-friendly activities: hiking and cycling trails, rafting and canoeing, parks with numerous animals, picturesque villages, and much more!

-The most beautiful villages in the Aspe Valley
+The most beautiful villages of the Aspe Valley

-Béarn is a region of traditions and pastoralism is still rooted in Béarn culture.
-The people of Béarn are authentic and friendly.
-They are attached to their heritage and have been able to preserve it over the centuries.
-To better discover the region, here are the most beautiful villages in the Aspe Valley:
+Béarn is a region steeped in tradition, and pastoralism remains deeply rooted in Béarn culture.
+The people of Béarn are authentic and welcoming.
+They are deeply attached to their heritage and have preserved it throughout the centuries.
+To better explore the region, here are the most beautiful villages of the Aspe Valley:

-• Lescun and its exceptional circus: It is located on the borders of France, near the border with Spain.
-It is a charming village, surrounded by forest, at the foot of a mountain.
-The village offers you an incredible view of its circus.
+• Lescun and its exceptional cirque: Located on the edge of France, near the Spanish border, this charming village, surrounded by forest at the foot of a mountain, offers breathtaking views of its cirque.

-• Borce, in the heart of a natural park: Surrounded by the Col du Saoubathou and the Pic d'Aillary, it is an impressive landscape that you will contemplate from the village.
-The town is home to the Parc'Ours, an animal park on the fauna and flora of the Aspe Valley.
+• Borce, in the heart of a natural park: Surrounded by the Col du Saoubathou and the Pic d'Aillary, the village offers an impressive landscape.
+The town is also home to Parc'Ours, an animal park showcasing the flora and fauna of the Aspe Valley.

-• Accous, near the Gave d'Aspe: Accous is a town on the banks of the Gave d'Aspe.
-Its environment is very natural and conducive to walking.
-Don't miss a visit to the Saint-Martin church, rebuilt in the 18th century.
+• Accous, near the Gave d'Aspe: Accous is a small town on the banks of the Gave d'Aspe river.
+Its surroundings are very natural and ideal for walking.
+Don't miss a visit to the Church of Saint-Martin, rebuilt in the 18th century.
 It is also the starting point for a beautiful hike to the Col d'Iseye.

-Read our article on The most beautiful villages of Béarn, hidden in the hollow of the Valleys, at the foot of the mountains or at the top, they are magnificent.
+Discover the most beautiful villages of Béarn, hidden in the hollows of the valleys, at the foot of the mountains or at the summit, they are magnificent.

 Accous